EES assessment of natural environment impacts

-During Metro Tunnel's construction, there will be exposed surface areas at construction work sites which are typical of any major works site.
+There will be exposed surface areas at construction work sites which are typical of any major works site.
 During high volume rainfall events, runoff from these surfaces could affect water quality in nearby waterways, either directly or via stormwater drainage systems.

 Commonly used site management techniques, including minimising the area of exposed ground and isolating site runoff from the existing drainage system, will minimise the risk of contaminated runoff entering the stormwater drainage system and receiving waterways during construction.

 As is typical of major construction projects, work will also have the potential to block or reduce drainage flows, increasing the risk of overland flooding.
 Overland flooding is caused by water that runs across the land after rain, either before it enters a waterway, after a waterway breaks its banks.

 Flood modelling and field assessments have been carried out to determine flows and levels for a range of flood events, including allowances for the impacts of climate change.
 Design solutions will be adopted to minimise the impact of flooding on the project area and surrounding land.

 The tunnels, tunnel entrances and stations will be designed to provide protection against heavy rainfall and rare flood events during construction and operation.